VABIII/web-module-challenge-scope-and-closure/README.md

 const dansRoll = personalDice("Dan");

 const zoesRoll = personalDice("Zoe");
 dansRoll();
 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+When the console.log is invoked the "name" value is outside of function() and supplied by the personalDice() parameter

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The first time dansRoll() is called the personalDice() func is invoked and the 'function()' function generates a random number and then the personalDice parameter and the random number generated are passed to the string literal and console logged.
+Both times dansRoll is  called, everything except the random number generated will
+remain the same.
+The number supplied to the string literal will be the only thing that could change.

 c.
 What is the lexical scope of `newRoll`?

+The variable newRoll can only be accessed within the 'function()' function scope of the 'personalDice()' function.

 ### Task 3 - Stretch Goals